QC basics

 Example 1: 5,000 widgets from a new supplier

-The order quantity is comprised between 3,201 and 10,000pcs.
+The order quantity is comprised of between 3,201 and 10,000pcs.
 In the first AQL table (higher in this document), you see the code letter is L.

-And in the second AQL table you see that 200 samples have to be checked by the inspector.
+And in the second AQL table, you see that 200 samples have to be checked by the inspector.

 If you opt for the standard AQL limits (0 C. / 2.5% M. / 4.0% m.), the inspection is failed if at least one of these conditions comes true: